Despite being one of the larger VPN providers on the market, F-Secure Freedome is far from being well-known.

 Although speed may be an issue, there are plenty of servers to choose from, great customer support is just a click away, and it’s secured by OpenVPN alongside AES-256 encryption.
 Additionally, the company does not log anything at all in relation to your traffic.

-There are a few downsides worth nothing; first of all, you can’t use Netflix and torrenting is definitely not allowed.
+There are a few downsides worth noting; first of all, you can’t use Netflix and torrenting is definitely not allowed.
 Secondly, their pricing is on the more expensive side when compared to other VPNs that don’t offer the things mentioned previously.
 They’re still following the classic model used for software payments: one up-front fee in return for a product key that will last for 12 months.
 We think that this could be changed up a bit.

 All in all, though, a good middle of the road VPN.